Yea, they turned back and tempted God, and limited the Holy One of Israel. Psalms 78: 41

-- Present ourselves to God through constantly fellowship with Him (in prayers, devotions and studying of His word)
+- Present ourselves to God through constant fellowship with Him (in prayers, devotions and studying of His word)

 - Refuse to conform to the lies and unbelief that fly around us, and

-- Renew our mind by meditating on His word.
+- Renew our minds by meditating on His word.